How To Install Llama 3.1 and 3.2 Locally on Windows (Short version)

 2. Within the extracted folder, create a new folder named “models

-3. Download the specific Llama-2 model weights (Llama-2-7B-Chat-GGML) you want to use and place it inside the “models” folder.
-Download only files with GGML in the name.
+3. Download the specific Llama 3 model weights (llama-3.1-8B-instruct) you want to use and place it inside the “models” folder.

 4. Open the Windows Command Prompt by pressing the Windows Key + R, typing “cmd,” and pressing “Enter.”